Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Introduction

 \begin{thm} Let $M, N$ be oriented, almost spin $4$-manifolds with fundamental group $\Z^4$. \begin{enumerate} \item If $[w_2^\pi (M)] = e_1 \cup e_2$, then $M\le N$ if and only if $N$ is non-spin. \item If $[w_2^\pi (M)] = e_1 \cup e_2+ e_3 \cup e_4$, then $M\le N$ if and only if $[w_2^\pi (N)]=[w_2^\pi (M)]$ and $c_*[M]$ is a multiple of $c_*[N]$ in $H_4(\Z^4)/\!\Aut(\Z^4) \cong \Z/\!\{\pm 1\} = \N_0$. \end{enumerate} Moreover, all immersion types $(\Z^4,0,e_1\cup e_2+e_3\cup e_4,2c)$ are realized. \end{thm}

-This implies that the order $(\N_0,\cdot)$ given by $m\le n$ iff $m$ is a multiple of $n$ is realized in the immersion order on orientable $4$-manifolds.
-It would be interesting to know whether the division order on $\N$ also arises, where $m\le n$ iff $m$ divides $n$.
+This implies that the order $(\N_0,\cdot)$ given by ($m\le n\Leftrightarrow m$ is a multiple of $n$) is realized in the immersion order on orientable $4$-manifolds.
+It would be interesting to know whether the division order on $\N$ also arises, where $m\le n$ if and only if $m$ divides $n$.